Action for Arts

 We love connecting people with great art.
 We work collaboratively with artists, directors and producers to provide exciting new projects that help to raise the profile of the arts at regional, national and international level.

-We love working with established and emerging talent.
-We create employment for artists, and promote quality arts experiences to a broad spectrum of audiences.
+We love working with both established and emerging talent.
+We develop creative projects to increase employment opportunities, whilst promoting quality arts experiences to a broad spectrum of audiences.

 Contact Us: firstname.lastname@example.org